Evan Andrews - firstname.lastname@example.org

 Todd Sodano - email@example.com

-Todd Sodano is Associate Professor of Communications at St. John Fisher College.
+Todd Sodano is Associate Professor, and Director of Film and Television Studies at St. John Fisher College.
 His research examines the production, distribution and reception of the HBO

 series The Wire and the influence of television critics during its